pombredanne/SurePatch-CLI/README.md

 [Package](http://surepatch.com)

 # Build

+## Build manually as executable for your OS
 You can build your own executable "surepatch" file with pyinstaller.
 This module already included into project requirements.txt file, so, you should install python3, download source code and execute "build" script from build_scripts folder or use the next command from project folder:
 ```sh